zamrokk/JavaCDDDocumentation/README.md

 - We are translating inside containers ports to outside using “ports:” You can read it like this “localMachinePort:dockerContainerPort”
 - We name the first peer vp0 (for the block section and the parameter CORE_PEER_ID)
 - Finally, we add a dependency on service named membersrvc (which need to be started before)
-- Parameter volumes will be used for vp0 only in order to deploy chaincode based on a file path. <span style="color:red">**Please change “/Users/benjaminfuentes/git” path with our own workspace path pointing to your chaincode project workspace directory (i.e /...../myWorkspace/myChaincodeProject ) !!!**</span> Explanation to read is like this “mylocalWorkspacePath:myMountedFolderOnDocker”. **Please do not change the name of the mounted folder on docker side “:/chaincode”**
+- Parameter volumes will be used for vp0 only in order to deploy chaincode based on a file path. **Please change “/Users/benjaminfuentes/git” path with our own workspace path pointing to your chaincode project workspace directory (i.e /...../myWorkspace/myChaincodeProject )**.Explanation to read is like this “mylocalWorkspacePath:myMountedFolderOnDocker”.**Please do not change the name of the mounted folder on docker side “:/chaincode”**

 > For Windows, do not forget to share C drive for example.
 Otherwise the mount will not work … Also respect the \ paths